 Google knows a thing or two about streaming.
 You only have to look at the success of the Chromecast, which is now in its second generation.
-Now the company is turning its expertise to music streaming.
+The Google Chromecast Audio saw the company turning its expertise to music streaming.

-What you get is a small disc the size of a Jaffa Cake.
-At first glance it is almost identical to the new ‘regular’ Chromecast, but the Chromecast Audio has tiny circular grooves to evoke the image of vinyl records - a bold statement of intent to supplant the black stuff, maybe?
+The Chromecast Audio is a small disc the size of a Jaffa Cake.
+At first glance it is almost identical to the ‘regular’ Chromecast, but the Chromecast Audio has tiny circular grooves to evoke the image of vinyl records - a bold statement of intent to supplant the black stuff, maybe?

 There are two hard-wire connections: a microUSB port used purely for power, with a wall adapter included in the box, and a hybrid 3.5mm/digital optical output.

 The premise here is essentially the same as the other Chromecasts.
 The device connects to your wi-fi network, streams directly from the internet and is controlled by smartphones, tablets and computers.